ANSSI-FR/rust-guide/src/04_language.md

 Common patterns that can cause panics are:

- - using `unwrap` or `expect`
+- using `unwrap` or `expect`,
- - using `assert`
+- using `assert`,
- - an unchecked access to an array
+- an unchecked access to an array,
- - integer overflow (in debug mode)
+- integer overflow (in debug mode),
- - division by zero
+- division by zero,
- - large allocations
+- large allocations,
- - string formatting using `format!`
+- string formatting using `format!`.

 > ### Rule {{#check LANG-NOPANIC | Don't use functions that can cause `panic!`}}:
 > Functions or instructions that can cause the code to panic at runtime must not